Requirements detail

 4. 4

-Use rejection guidance when needed
+Use checker or rejection help if needed

 Common mistakes